Next-Search/info/docs/whats-wrong-with-web-search/01-poor-quality-of-search-results.md

 **Query**: _History of Search Engines_

-**Results**: Notice the results that are outdated, poorly presented, have duplicate content, or are covering SEO rather than search engines properly.
+**Results**: Notice the number of results that are outdated, poorly presented, have duplicate content, or are covering SEO rather than search engines properly.

 ## Query: "Best {Product/Service}"

 **Query**: _Best {Product/Service}_

-* Choose whatever product or service you like - refrigerator, laptop, bed, headphones, etc.
+* Choose whatever product or service you like, e.g. a refrigerator, laptop, bed, headphones, etc.

 **Results**:

 * Most reviews come from "big entity" sites - the indie/personal web is missing.
 * It is easy to end up reading the same/similar review on multiple sites before finding unique/helpful content.
 * Some sites are no-name brands that may have questionable practices \(e.g., not actually testing products that are reviewed, reviews that drive the viewer to the highest commission generating product\).
-* Oftentimes the length of the articles and the details shared are of interest to search engines but unnecessarily verbose for humans.
+* Oftentimes the length of the articles and the details shared are of interest to search engines (e.g. rank well) but unnecessarily verbose for humans.

 ## Query: "CNN" or "Fox News" or "{Organization Name}"